North Carolina Department of Environment and Natural Resources

 Main graphic bar goes here

-Northern District Dare, Hyde, Currituck, & Beaufort Counties
+Northern District: Dare, Hyde, Currituck and Beaufort Counties

-For the 2008 fishing year, all owners/operators of vessels recreationally fishing for and/or retaining regulated Atlantic Highly Migratory Species (HMS) (Atlantic tunas, sharks, swordfish and billfish) in the Atlantic Ocean, including the Gulf of Mexico and Caribbean Sea, must obtain an Atlantic Highly Migratory Species (HMS) Angling permit.
+For the 2010 fishing year, all owners/operators of vessels recreationally fishing for and/or retaining regulated Atlantic Highly Migratory Species (HMS) (Atlantic tunas, sharks, swordfish and billfish) in the Atlantic Ocean, including the Gulf of Mexico and Caribbean Sea, must obtain an Atlantic Highly Migratory Species (HMS) Angling permit.
 This permit has replaced the Atlantic tunas Angling category permit.
 In North Carolina, additional HMS harvest reporting requirements are also in place.
+To obtain a permit go to: http://www.hmspermits.gov.

 Please Note: Anglers sometimes confuse small king mackerel with Spanish mackerel.
 King mackerel and spanish mackerel have different size and catch limits.
 Make SURE you properly identify the mackerel you are catching.
 (Tips here)